VH-Lab/NDI-matlab/docs/tutorials/analyzing_first_physiology_experiment_detailed/1_example_dataset.md

 prefix = [userpath filesep 'Documents' filesep 'NDI']; % or '/Users/yourusername/Desktop/' if you put it on the desktop perhaps ls([prefix filesep 'ts_exper1' filesep 't*']); % list all the files in the t0000N folders
 ```
 In the first line, we declare and initialize a variable called "prefix."
 Declaring a variable means assigning it a name and allocating memory for data to be stored, and initializing it means to assign it a value.
-In this case, this variable ‘prefix’ has been assigned a text string that corresponds to a folder path, or an ordered list of folders.
+In this case, this variable "prefix" has been assigned a text string that corresponds to a folder path, or an ordered list of folders.

-In order to make this path, we start by using the function "userpath," which returns the name of the default MATLAB folder that we previously put the ‘ts_exper1’ folder into.
+In order to make this path, we start by using the function "userpath," which returns the name of the default MATLAB folder that we previously put the `ts_exper1` folder into.
 Each new folder name afterwards represents going to a subfolder within the starting folder, and "filesep" acts as the separator characters between subfolders.
 We use filesep to make sure that every type of device can properly read the path, as different operating systems have different file separation characters.
 In Windows, this path would be represented as MATLAB\Documents\NDI, while in macOS, this path is MATLAB/Documents/NDI.
 Rather than writing out the entire path every time we access a file, we will want to go through the process of assigning a path to a variable for quicker access.

 The `ls` command (short for *list*), lists all the files in a designated folder.
 In this case, we start from the folder described by "prefix," which we initialized earlier as MATLAB\Documents\NDI, then we go further down and select the t* folder inside ts_exper1.
 #### Code block 3.1.2.2: Examining the Data (Type this in to Matlab)